bitovi/academy/src/react-native/06-props/props.md

 other React components.

 We're using TypeScript in our project so we can create an `interface` for props and use it in the definition of a functional component.
-Let's create a `SubmitButton` component to see props in action:
+Let’s create a `SubmitButton` component to see props in action:

 ```jsx